VonHeikemen/lsp-zero.nvim/README.md

 <details>
 <summary>Expand lazy.nvim snippet: </summary>

-For a more advance config that lazy loads everything take a look these examples: [Lazy loading](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v3/doc/md/guides/lazy-loading-with-lazy-nvim.md).
+For a more advance config that lazy loads everything take a look at the example on this link: [Lazy loading guide](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v3/doc/md/guides/lazy-loading-with-lazy-nvim.md).

 ```lua
 {